-This interview to Giovanna Moranelli, the Communication Manager of Avon, is complementary to the article of Piero Pavanini (Newtonlab) “The events in time of crisis are improving”.
+Editor note – This interview to Giovanna Moranelli, when she was the Communication Manager of Avon, is complementary to the article of Piero Pavanini (Newtonlab) “The events in time of crisis are improving”.
 Both of the articles deal with the evolution of the corporate events of these years, but on two different views of point: the organization agency (Pavanini) and the Company (Moranelli).

 1 – A lot of people say that in the last 3-4 years the company events have been changing.